-- Hold the tape between thumbs and forefingers with sticky side facing upward
+- Hold the tape between thumbs and forefingers with a sticky side facing upward.

-- While the child is still asleep during morning, press the sticky side of the tape against the skin across the anal opening with even, through pressure.
+- While the child is still asleep during the morning, press the sticky side of the tape against the skin across the anal opening with even, thorough pressure.
 The eggs stick to the tape.

 - Gently place the sticky side of the tape down against the surface of a clear glass slide.

-- Label the slide in pencil with the patient name, medical record number, and date and send to parasitology laboratory
+- Label the slide in pencil with the patient’s name, medical record number, and the date and send it to the parasitology laboratory.

 - Examine the slide under a microscope using the low power (10x) objective.
 The eggs can be made more visible by detaching the tape from the slide, adding a drop of xylene or toluene, and again affixing the tape.